-Skill sets
+- Skill sets

-  This is where resource planning shines, because without the right tool,

-  businesses can get lost in the weeds managing their resources across
+This is where resource planning shines, because without the right tool, businesses can get lost in the weeds managing their resources across projects.

-  projects.

-  Spreadsheets and whiteboard might seem like viable options at first, but

-  when your team starts to expand, or you take on more projects, or God

-  forbid something (anything!) goes wrong, planning your resources this

-  way can quickly become impossible.
-And that is when you and your

-  resource planning tool become besties. 👯♀️
+Spreadsheets and whiteboard might seem like viable options at first, but when your team starts to expand, or you take on more projects, or God forbid something (anything!) goes wrong, planning your resources this way can quickly become impossible.
+And that is when you and your resource planning tool become besties. 👯♀️

-  With resource planning software, your projects are kept within a budget,

-  and your team's schedules are less likely to be overstretched (unless

-  you plan for them to be, of course).
-Most importantly, with a resource

-  planner, you're able to see what everyone is working on—at all times!
+With resource planning software, your projects are kept within a budget, and your team's schedules are less likely to be overstretched (unless you plan for them to be, of course).
+Most importantly, with a resource planner, you're able to see what everyone is working on—at all times!

-  To manage projects successfully, you need to be meeting deadlines and

-  client deliverables.
-It’s a tough job, and it’s why project management

-  plays such a critical role.
-However, when you’re juggling multiple

-  projects, priorities, capacities and skillsets, you must also recognize

-  how important resource planning becomes in the project management
+To manage projects successfully, you need to be meeting deadlines and client deliverables.
+It’s a tough job, and it’s why project management plays such a critical role.
+However, when you’re juggling multiple projects, priorities, capacities and skillsets, you must also recognize how important resource planning becomes in the project management process.

-  process.

 Resource planning in project management can help you:

 - Maximize your budget spends

-  - Optimize your team workflows through resource forecasts and capacity
+- Optimize your team workflows through resource forecasts and capacity reporting

-  reporting

-  - Take a more in-depth look at why you went over budget on a project

-  (and what to do differently next time)
+- Take a more in-depth look at why you went over budget on a project (and what to do differently next time)

 Why is resource planning important in project management

-  In 2018, PMI studied 4,455 project management practitioners to find out

-  what their biggest problems were when planning projects.
+In 2018, PMI studied 4,455 project management practitioners to find out what their biggest problems were when planning projects.
 The results?

-  Meeting project timelines and sticking to budgets were repeatedly

-  highlighted as the main obstacles.
+Meeting project timelines and sticking to budgets were repeatedly highlighted as the main obstacles.

-  As the PMBOK® Guide states: “Resource planning is—next to cost

-  estimating, budgeting and control—a part of project cost management.”

-  That’s why we can’t talk about project management without talking about

-  resource planning.
-If you can’t keep your budget on track and your

-  people working towards achievable deadlines, your project is destined to
+As the PMBOK® Guide states: “Resource planning is—next to project cost estimating, budgeting and control—a part of project cost management.”
+That’s why we can’t talk about project management without talking about resource planning.
+If you can’t keep your budget on track and your people working towards achievable deadlines, your project is destined to fail!

-  fail!